Azuriom/azuriom.com/content/en/docs/installation.md

 ### Requirements installations

 If you are using a VPS or a dedicated server, it will probably be necessary to install yourself a web server, PHP and MySQL.
-This can be done with the following commands :
+This can be done with the following commands:

 ```
 apt update -y && apt upgrade -y